-Effects on Local Employment - It is estimated that up to two people will be utilized at the shorebase in support of the proposed operations.
+Effects on Local Employment - It is estimated that up to two people will be utilized at the shore base in support of the proposed operations.
 The employees will man the shore base.
 They will rotate on a 7-days on/7-days-off schedule.
-Any part-time contract positions could be filled by local residents, depending upon personnel availability, qualifications, etc.
+Local residents, depending upon personnel availability, qualifications, etc, could fill any part-time contract positions.